Are home-canned peaches good for you? YES! When you can peaches at home, you can control the amount of sugar in the canning syrup.

 - Get your jars cleaned and into boiling water to sanitize.
 I use quarts mostly due to my family size, but you can use pints if you would like.
 This is also the time to get new lids and your bands ready.

-- Fill sink full of ice cold water.
-Adding ice or ice packs will keep it cooler longer.
+- Fill the sink with ice-cold water.
+Adding ice or ice packs will keep it cooler for longer.
 This will help you remove the peels.

-- Put a 8-12 quart stock pot, filled 2/3 of water onto boil.
+- Put an 8-12 quart stock pot, filled with 2/3 of water onto boil.
 This will be for briefly cooking the peaches.
 Do not use your canning pot.